ships97/javascript-interview-questions/README.md

 3. ### What is the difference between Call, Apply and Bind

+   In JavaScript, call, apply, and bind are three methods that can be used to manipulate the value of this keyword in a function.
    The difference between Call, Apply and Bind can be explained with below examples,

-   **Call:** The call() method invokes a function with a given `this` value and arguments provided one by one
+   **Call:** The call() method invokes a function with a given `this` value and arguments provided one by one The call method is used to call a function with a given this value and arguments provided individually.
+It takes the this value as its first argument, followed by    the arguments that the function should be called with.

    ```javascript
    var employee1 = { firstName: "John", lastName: "Rodson" };